-When it comes to eco-friendly housecleaning, white vinegar is like a magic potion, capable of cleaning everything from your washing machine to your mirrors.
+When it comes to eco-friendly housecleaning, white vinegar is like a magic potion, capable of cleaning everything from your washing machine to the kitchen sink.
 It's also the perfect solution to cleaning your coffee pot.

 Since you use your coffee pot often — maybe every day — and always for the same thing, it's easy to overlook cleaning it, but ideally, you should flush it out about once a month.
-Though I get around to this task far less often, a thorough cleaning will leave your coffee pot gleaming and your cup of Joe much tastier.
-Find out how.
+Though I get around to this task far less often, a thorough cleaning will leave your coffee pot gleaming and your cup of joe much tastier.

 - First, wash the removable components (carafe, lid, filter basket) with warm water and soap.
 Let the components dry and replace the filter basket.